EtimfonIkpong/Polymarket-Hyperliquid-Hedgers/README.md

 ---

-## What Counts as "Hedging"
+## What Counts as Hedging?

 A wallet is only counted as a confirmed hedger if **both** conditions hold simultaneously:

 1. They placed a bet on a Polymarket market whose question names a specific asset (e.g. "Will NVDA hit $150?")
 2. They held an active position in that **same asset** on Hyperliquid/trade.xyz during the **exact time window** that Polymarket market was open for betting

-Asset-match alone (same asset, different time) was not sufficient — the timing had to genuinely overlap.
+Asset-match alone (same asset, different time) was not sufficient hence the timing had to genuinely overlap.
 This reduced the candidate pool from 1,413 wallets down to 158.

----

-## Key Insight

-The 15,091x average ratio between Hyperliquid position size and Polymarket bet size fundamentally reframes the finding:

-> These are not Polymarket bettors hedging on Hyperliquid.
-> They are **Hyperliquid traders placing small, correlated side bets on Polymarket.**

-The median Polymarket bet among confirmed hedgers was **$17.00**, while a typical trade.xyz position runs $5,000–$20,000 notional.
-Polymarket functions as a high-leverage, low-capital directional expression tool — not a precision hedge instrument.

 ---